Hacker0x01/docs.hackerone.com/docs/programs/welcome-to-hackerone-docs.md

 bookIndexFor: "programs"
 ---

 Are you launching a new program or wanting to learn more about a feature on HackerOne?
 You're in the right place.
 These guides will help you to understand the product so that you can easily navigate through your hacker-powered security program.
-You can check out the sections on the left to learn more.
+Check out the sections on the left to learn more.

 To help you get started, check out these sections:
 * [Choosing the right product](https://hacker0x01.github.io/docs.hackerone.com/programs/overview.html)<br>HackerOne offers 3 different products.
 Choose which one best fits your needs.</br>